Skip to content

 4. Attribution: Use first-touch model (for SEO) or multi-touch (for the full picture)

 Key metric: Pipeline from organic — the total value of sales opportunities that started from an organic visit.
-This is the only metric that convinces the CFO to invest in SEO.
+This is the metric that convinces the CFO to invest in SEO.
+Without it, every conversation about a B2B SEO budget ends with the same question from leadership: "where's the revenue in this" — and rightly so, because traffic alone means nothing until you can see how much of it reaches the sales pipeline.

 12-Month B2B SEO Plan